 On your trip to Brooklyn, you must visit and explore the neighborhood of DUMBO to experience a full and proper New York City vacation.

-Brooklyn is home to some of New York’s most intriguing neighbourhoods and attractions.
+Brooklyn has some of New York’s most intriguing neighborhoods and attractions.
 Due in part to its memorable moniker, one of the most well-known, DUMBO, has amassed a sizable fan base.

-There are many things for visitors to enjoy in this waterfront neighbourhood in addition to its rich and fascinating history.
+There are many things for visitors to enjoy in this waterfront neighborhood besides its rich and fascinating history.

 The most delightful things to do in Dumbo have no end!
-You will keep finding little secrets and adventures in every nook and cranny of this great neighborhood of New York City.
+You will find little secrets and adventures in every nook and cranny of this great New York City neighborhood.

-The neighbourhood draws amazing events all year long in addition to excellent restaurants and renovated public spaces, and the Dumbo Business Improvement District also offers community meetings and weekend flea markets underneath the Manhattan Bridge.
+The neighborhood draws fantastic events all year long in addition to excellent restaurants and renovated public spaces, and the Dumbo Business Improvement District also offers community meetings and weekend flea markets underneath the Manhattan Bridge.

 A train track from the early 1900s that passed through the area is still visible.